Eternal Flame (song): Production

 During the sessions, Sigerson admitted to Hoffs that he could not get the demo out of his mind.
 He worked out an arrangement evoking a music box, bringing in keyboardist John Philip Shenale to give the track a chiming effect.
 According to Hoffs, Sigerson's production of the track was inspired by the vintage recordings of Patsy Cline which he knew Hoffs enjoyed singing along to.
 Hoffs would also recall that the Bangles' manager, Miles Copeland, overhearing the recording session for "Eternal Flame", had been displeased by the lack of drums and that Hoffs had to resist pressure to re-record it with a stronger beat.
-On the BBC program I'm in a Girl Group, Hoffs revealed she actually sang the studio recording of the song completely naked after Sigerson pranked her by telling her Olivia Newton-John recorded unclad (a falsehood Sigerson eventually admitted to).
-"I imagined it would feel like skinny dipping—vulnerable yet freeing – and I decided to try it", she remembered in 2021.
+Hoffs sang the studio recording of the song naked after Sigerson pranked her by telling her Olivia Newton-John recorded unclad (a falsehood Sigerson eventually admitted to).
+"I imagined it would feel like skinny dipping—vulnerable yet freeing – and I decided to try it.
 Nobody could see me; there was a baffle in front of me and it was dark."
 She liked the experience enough to sing all her vocals on the album that way.

 Critical reception

 Considered by Billy Steinberg to be a stylistic fusion of the Byrds and the Beatles, especially evoking the latter group's "For No One", "Mother Nature's Son" (the bridge part) and "Here There & Everywhere", "Eternal Flame" elicited different points of comparison from contemporary music critics, among them: "a backhanded tribute to every sappy string-drenched ballad—from Lulu's 'To Sir With Love' to Merrilee Rush's 'Angel of the Morning'—that ever overstayed its welcome on the radio"; "[a] fluffy romantic fantasy [that] resembled the Carpenters a lot more than the Beatles"; "a cloying ballad that Andrew Lloyd Webber could have written for Sarah Brightman"; "[On] 'Eternal Flame' Hoffs does her best inspired reading of Kate Bush".
 Pan-European magazine Music & Media commented that "this is a very sweet and conventional gospel-tinged ballad with the emphasis on close harmonies."

-In 2000, Vicki Peterson of the Bangles would describe "Eternal Flame" as "a beautiful song [which] at the time I didn't think essentially Bangles.
+Vicki Peterson of the Bangles described "Eternal Flame" as "a beautiful song [which] at the time I didn't think essentially Bangles.
 Anyone could've taken the song and made it a hit".
-The retrospective AllMusic critique by Matthew Greenwald assessed "Eternal Flame" as "somewhat removed from the Bangles' sound and vibe...[its] gentle, lilting melody...seems ready-made for an artist such as Anita Baker or Whitney Houston...
+A retrospective AllMusic critique by Matthew Greenwald assessed "Eternal Flame" as "somewhat removed from the Bangles' sound and vibe...[its] gentle, lilting melody...seems ready-made for an artist such as Anita Baker or Whitney Houston.
 The song features a dramatic bridge that takes the song to a wonderfully emotional place, and adds to the overall dynamics of the piece.
-In the end, ['Eternal Flame'] doesn't fit the Bangles' catalog well, but it remains a minor pop standard."
+In the end, it doesn't fit the Bangles' catalog well, but it remains a minor pop standard."
 In June 2021, Tom Eames of Smooth Radio ranked "Eternal Flame" as the Bangles' best song.